finos/OSLC-handbook/README.md

 # License and Contributions

-Copyright 2018-2019 FINOS and contributors
+Copyright 2018-2019 FINOS, Jilayne Lovejoy, and contributors

-This work is licensed under ...
+This work is licensed under CC-BY-SA-4.0

 Contributions are accepted under the same license.